• Current Exhibits

 #OurStoryIsOne

-Please share the opportunity to win $1,000 scholarship toward college by submitting an essay with any high-school seniors you know.
-Below are descriptions of the opportunities with links to the applications on our website.
-We would appreciate it if you could help us spread the word about this important tradition: This is an integral piece of our education offerings and a meaningful way to honor the mission and vision of those who created the HHRC 39 years ago.
+Please help us spread the word about this important tradition, an integral piece of our education offerings and a meaningful way to honor the mission and vision of those who created the HHRC 39 years ago.
 The awards ask students to think deeply about their personal experiences relating to the Holocaust and human rights, encouraging self reflection and commitment to the values we uphold and teach.
+Below are descriptions of the opportunities with links to the applications.
 The deadline to submit is May 1, 2025.

 The Lawrence Alan Spiegel Remembrance Scholarship ($1,000) is awarded annually to the high school senior who authors the prize-winning, original essay on the prompt: “Learning about the Holocaust affected my view of the world and it is important for others to learn about it too.”
 Criteria: originality of voice and viewpoint, structure, command of language and mechanics.
 The photo is of Cohen Parker, the 2024 Spiegel Award Recipient.
 Apply here.